mccombspj/kurumastories/content/nissan/Skyline/MF-BS-Nissan-Skyline-2000GT-1970.md

 However, wind noise is relatively loud.
 After trying various things, it appears that the cause is the antenna mounted on the right windshield pillar.
 The antenna sits about 1cm above the surface of the pillar, being fixed at the upper and lower ends.
 As air passes through the small gap, it seems to create friction noise and turbulence, resulting in a fairly pronounced wind noise.

-Regarding ride comfort , the Skyline series uses a typical strut-type suspension for the front wheels, while at the rear, it employs the same semi-trailing arm independent suspension as the Bluebird and Laurel.
+Regarding ride comfort, the Skyline series uses a typical strut-type suspension for the front wheels, while at the rear, it employs the same semi-trailing arm independent suspension as the Bluebird and Laurel.
 The tires are 6.45-14-4PR bias-plies.

 The resulting ride leaves little to criticize.
 Comments such as, “You don't feel the sense of speed,” and “It feels stable, so you can drive for long distances” were in the majority.